 Press Book Avala Film 1967.

-“The film I Even Met Happy Gypsies will show you the life of Gypsies as it is.
+“The film I Even Met Happy Gypsies will show you the life of Roma as it is.

-This film is not romantic – it is raw and beautiful, as is the life of Gypsies.
+This film is not romantic – it is raw and beautiful, as is the life of Romas.

-The songs you will hear in this film, you will hear for the first time, because they are the songs of Gypsies from Vojvodina, rarely known.
+The songs you will hear in this film, you will hear for the first time, because they are the songs of Roma people from Vojvodina, rarely known.

 In their life, reality is linked to fantasy – these are free people…

-I Even Met Happy Gypsies is the first film in which Gypsies speak their own language.
+I Even Met Happy Gypsies is the first film in which Roma speak their own language.

 About the song Djelem Djelem:

-Already in 1964, during the filming of his short-film Record, Aleksandar Petrovic heard the song Djelem Djelem played by a hungarian family of musicians, Lakatoch, and used it in the soundtrack for his film.
-Djelem Delem found huge success with I Even Met Happy Gypsies and in very little time, the Roms adopted it as their anthem.
-Until the end of his life, when Petrovic would enter one of the many cafés or restaurants in Yugoslavia where gypsy orchestras would play, he would be recognized and the orchestra would immediately play Djelem Djelem.
+Already in 1964, during the filming of his short-film Record, Aleksandar Petrovic heard the song Djelem Djelem played by a Hungarian family of musicians, Lakatoch, and used it in the soundtrack for his film.
+Djelem Djelem found huge success with I Even Met Happy Gypsies and in very little time, the Romas adopted it as their anthem.
+Until the end of his life, when Petrovic would enter one of the many cafés or restaurants in Yugoslavia where Roma orchestras would play, he would be recognized and the orchestra would immediately play Djelem Djelem.

 Improvisation of the famous Gyspy musician Chandor Lakatoch Djelem, Djelem: